Lapin0t/grothendieck-cern/README.md

 - Translated from French by Peio Borthelle from web sources[^3][^4].

-I've always been bothered by the fact that during my research activities this influential name---Alexander Grothendieck---started becoming a common noun (as in "the grothendieck construction" or "grothendieck fibrations", two very common objects in categorical logic among other fields).
+I've always been bothered by the fact that during my research activities this influential name—Alexander Grothendieck—started becoming a common noun (as in "the Grothendieck construction" or "Grothendieck fibrations", two very common objects in categorical logic among other fields).
 As a matter of fact my first encounter with his name was not in the context of mathematics but listening to the speech transcribed below.
-A friend of mine---fellow student with whom I regularly talked about the social impact of the academic science---stumbled upon it shortly after Grothendieck's death in 2014 which generated a short burst of media interest and shared it with me.
+A friend of mine—fellow student with whom I regularly talked about the social impact of the academic science—stumbled upon it shortly after Grothendieck's death in 2014 which generated a short burst of media interest and shared it with me.

 Talking with French and international colleagues I realized that in general,